DimaKyn/Yaskawa_AR_Project/README.md

 - Offering instructional audio and explanations for app functionalities.

 ### Tools used
-- Various tools were used in the making of this app.
-Fruity Loops for the main soundtrack, various sound effects.
+Various tools were used in the making of this app:
+- Fruity Loops for the main soundtrack, various sound effects.
 - Blender for modeling some simple objects.
 - Vuforia for model detection.
 - Photoshop for designing various background images.